Digital-Metabolic-Twin-Centre/docTemplate/README.md

 ## Documentation Template (Sphinx + gh-pages CI)

-This repository is a template for student projects with documentation generated from `.rst` files using Sphinx.
+This repository is a template for new projects with documentation generated from `.rst` files using Sphinx.

 ## CI behavior